YahooMamon/YahooMamon/README.md

 <h1 align="center">Hi, I'm Jan Mamoń</h1>
-<h3 align="justify">Polish high school IT student with a strong interest in software development.
-Focused on web technologies, mobile application development, and exploring artificial intelligence and machine learning.
-Actively building practical skills through personal projects and continuous learning.</h3>
+<h3 align="justify">High school IT student passionate about Artificial Intelligence, Machine Learning, and software development.
+Focused on building practical AI-driven applications, exploring modern ML techniques, and solving complex technical challenges.
+Experienced in web technologies and mobile development, with a strong commitment to continuous learning and innovation.</h3>

-- 🌱 I’m currently learning **React,QT,Pytorch and scikit-learn**
+- 🌱 I’m currently learning **Pytorch and scikit-learn**

 - 📫 How to reach me **janmamon3@gmail.com**